 Enjoying the Gastro Scene (in the Evening)

 Now comes one of my favorite parts of planning our New York trips: the city’s many bars, restaurants, rooftop bars, and food markets.
 In our travel guide and insider guides on the website, we put a lot of emphasis on finding the best gastro spots and rooftop bars.
 So, feel free to browse through them, and if you like something, just add it to your myNY itinerary.
 Just click on the heart symbol, and you’re done!

-The 9 Absolute Best Waterfront Restaurants & Bars in New York
+The 23 Best Waterfront Restaurants & Bars in New York Right Now

 The Best Burger in New York City

 Marvel at Grand Central Station

 Be sure to take the time to see Grand Central Station.
 Not only is it the setting for many series and movies set in New York, it’s also very impressive and has a fantastic ceiling!